 - Trick yourself into exercising more and making healthier nutritional choices.

 In her book, Michelle covers a concept Dan Ariely, author of Predictably Irrational: The Hidden Forces That Shape Our Decisions calls reward substitution.

-What Ariely realized was that it wasn’t just the side affects that caused him to avoid administering himself the shots.
+What Ariely realized was that it wasn’t just the side effects that caused him to avoid administering the shots.
 It was also that the reward for administering the shots was to avoid cirrhosis of the liver – an illness that he actually wouldn’t experience for another 30 to 40 years.